checkout/checkout-3ds-sdk-ios/README.md

 - Meets requirements from **EMVCo and the PCI Security Standards Council**, specifically set for 3DS SDKs, so you can be sure it is interoperable with card issuers and that your customers’ sensitive data stays secure.

 ## Minimum Requirements
 - The 3DS SDK for iOS requires Xcode 14.1 and above with Swift version 5.8 and above, and supports apps targeting iOS 12.0 and above.
-It also supports Objective-C. There are two ways to integrate our 3DS SDK.
+It also supports Objective-C.
-- Discontinued support for intel machines ( x86_64 )
+- We have discontinued support for intel machines (x86_64 based architectures).
+You must be able to support ARM64-based development to use our 3DS iOS SDK.

 ## Installation